Ankityadav494/AccidentSeverityprediction/README.md

 - **Railway**: For containerized deployment
 - **PythonAnywhere**: For Python-focused hosting

-## 📊 **Presentation Features**

-The included PowerPoint generator creates professional slides covering:
-- Project overview and objectives
-- Data and feature descriptions
-- Model architecture and training
-- Feature importance analysis
-- Streamlit app demonstration
-- Future improvements and next steps

-Perfect for academic presentations, client demos, or project showcases!

 ## 🎉 **Ready to Use!**

 Your accident prediction system is now modern, interactive, and ready for use!
-Run `streamlit run app.py` to start the web app, or use `python generate_presentation.py` to create presentation materials.
+Run `streamlit run app.py` to start the web app.

 ## 📞 **Support & Contributing**